scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

    max_pressure = np.max(np_pressure)

-This interface can also be used to add data arrays to loaded data sets that can be handed of to VTK for visualization:
+This interface can also be used to add data arrays to loaded data sets that can be handed off to VTK for visualization:

 .. code-block:: python